The Lester and Lester Realty Advisors team has been in commercial real estate for a long time so we made this FAQ to help provide answers.

 How much time does it take?

-Who does Lester and Lester Represent?
+Who do Lester and Lester represent?

-- We represent Tenants and their needs only.
+We represent tenants and their needs only.

 What About the Tenant Broker’s Fee?